gmdworkspace/r2dbc-rsocket-playground/README.md

 # r2dbc-rsocket-playground

 Hola! this project holds a setup for creating a full stack application using R2DBC driver(for MSSQL) with RSocket protocol communication.
+On the frontend it's a node project with react for user interfaces.

 ## Why R2DBC?
 The traditional JDBC drivers are blocking in nature(synchronous) which has down sides on a highly scaled applications.
 R2DBC on other hand does reactive way for data communication with the databases.